itn-trust/itn-did-spec/README.md

 Each ITN Node is comprised of the following elements depicted in the figure below:

 - ITN Agent for Core Services ~ (former name used - Self Sovereign Digital Twin (SSDT) of the Core Services OR Core Services SSDT)
-- DLT Gateway: A NodeJS application integrating with the Core Services SSDT, Apache Kafka, and the different DLT networks of the ITN.
-In the next phase of implementation, the Apache Kafka instances will be connected via message replication to obtain a holistic picture of messages across the network.
+- DLT Gateway: An application integrating with the Core Services SSDT, Apache Kafka, and the different DLT networks of the ITN.
 - DID Resolver: The DID resolver utilizes the Decentralized Identity Foundation DID resolver and is integrated with the Core Services SSDT.
-- Content Addressable Storage Network: Currently utilizing an append-only implementation of a Postgres DB with content-addressable hashes and replication between ITN Nodes.
-There is an implementation of peer-to-peer replication using the IPFS Cluster.
+- Content Addressable Storage Network: A database with content-addressable hashes and replication between ITN Nodes.
+Additionally, supports peer-to-peer replication.
 - DLT Networks: It is comprised of a Hyperledger Fabric network and Arbitrum One EVM equivalent network (with more to follow, in particular, based on Integrated Trust Network (ITN) expansion).

 All applications external to the ITN and wishing to utilize the ITN Core Services must implement an ITN Agent as their abstraction layer.
 An ITN Agent represents a user’s capabilities on ITN and serves as an abstraction and integration layer between ITN and other applications/networks.